nasirhafeez/unifi-verify/README.md

 Rename the `.env.example` file to `.env` and set the values of the given environment variables in it.

-*Install Composer*
+*Composer Setup*

+Use [this](https://getcomposer.org/download/) link to install Composer.
 Then run `php composer.phar install` to install the packages given in `composer.json`.